-63 years of age • Malaysian, Female Executive Director
+- 64 years of age

+- 🌐 Malaysian

+- 🖌 Female

+- Executive Director

-Mdm Wong was appointed to the Board of Country View Berhad ("CVB") on 30 May 1986.
+Mdm.
+Wong was appointed to the Board of Country View Berhad ("CVB") on 30 May 1986.
 She has extensive experience in the property development industry and holds directorship in all the subsidiaries of CVB.
 She holds a Bachelor of Science (Hons) degree in Banking and International Finance from the City University in London, United Kingdom.

 She also has extensive experience in business.
-She does not hold directorship in any other listed corporation or public company.
+She does not hold directorship in any other listed issuer or public companies.
 She is also a director of several other private limited companies.

-She attended all 5 of the board meetings held during the financial year ended 30 November 2020.
-She is the cousin of Mr Wong Chee Sean @ Wong Sean, an Executive Director and major shareholder of CVB and is the niece of Mdm Hang Ah Jee @ Hung Ah Jee, a major shareholder of CVB.
+She attended all 5 of the board meetings held during the financial year ended 30 November 2021.
+She is the cousin of Mr. Wong Chee Sean @ Wong Sean, an Executive Director and major shareholder of CVB.
 She has interests in certain companies carrying on similar businesses/trade as the CVB Group.
 During the financial year up to the date of this Report, she has not been involved in any new business which will give rise to competition/conflict with the current business of the Group.
 She has no convictions for offences within the past 5 years (other than traffic offences, if any) and there was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
 She directly holds 2,150,000 ordinary shares of the Company.